Systemic risk in interbank networks: disentangling balance sheets and network effects: Data and Methodology

+To do so, we introduce the \textit{Separable Direct Enhanced Configuration model} (SDECM), based on the undirected counterpart by \cite{Gabrielli2019}.
+The model uses as constraints the number counterparties (borrowers $k_i^{out}$ and lenders $k_i^{in}$) and the total exposure (amounts lent $s_i^{out}=A_i$ and borrowed $s_i^{in}=L_i$) in the interbank market for each bank $i$.
+In order to achieve a good compromise between mathematical rigour and computational efficiency, the model is based on a two-step entropy maximisation procedure: firstly, degree constraints are used to obtain the probability of the adjacency matrix configurations; then, strength constraints are used to obtain the probability density of the link weights conditional to a given binary configuration.
+The Lagrange multipliers are finally obtained by imposing numerical values of the constraints using likelihood maximisation.
+For the mathematical details of the model model see \nameref{SDECM}.

-Using SDECM and constraint values taken from the empirical e-MID data, for each year we generate an ensemble of 1000 networks that shall constitute our null model.
+Using SDECM and constraint values taken from the empirical e-MID data, for each year, we generate an ensemble of 1000 networks that shall constitute our null model.
 With respect to the empirical network, each element in the ensemble has the same number $n$ of banks; on average over this ensemble, each bank has the same number of counterparties and the same total interbank borrowing and lending; apart from satisfying these constraints, transactions between banks and their volumes are placed randomly, such that each network in the ensemble represents a different market configuration.
+This, plus the use of fixed equity values simulated from BankFocus ensures that the level of interconnectedness and the balance sheets composition of the null model coincides (on average) with that of the empirical network.

 We use the contagion model on each generated network to obtain the average and standard deviation values for various systemic risk indicators.
 We shall refer to these quantities as the \textit{expected} systemic risk metrics conditional to the balance sheets structure of the market.

-The comparison of such expected systemic risk indicators with the ones observed in the real e-MID network allows us to disentangle the risk inherent to the balance sheets with the risk due to the specific configuration of the e-MID network.
+The comparison of such expected indicators with the ones \textit{observed} in the real e-MID network allows us to disentangle the risk inherent to the balance sheets with the risk due to the specific configuration of the network.

+Furthermore, the SDECM enables us to remain as agnostic as possible with respect to the network formation process of the interbank market.
+Given that the matching mechanisms of the market are likely changing during the timespan of the data, with the SDECM we assume the simplest formation process, i.e. the one driven by pure randomness.
+This choice gives us the possibility to observe if banks' choices of counterparties change throughout our sample and if those different choices entail different levels of systemic risk.